Building a Scalable and Maintainable Front-End with Component-Based Architecture

 - Easier deployments as individual components can be built, tested, and deployed without waiting for the entire application to be ready for production.
 Additionally, replacing existing features is possible without affecting the whole application.

-Francisco Afonso discusses why a Component-Based Architecture plays a vital role in web application development:-
+Francisco Afonso discusses why a Component-Based Architecture plays a vital role in frontend development:-

 But don’t take our word for it!